Bobrac3023/Project4_roshan/README.md

 ## Staticfiles

-- All static files were consolidated under a single folder to allow to be accessed by the Heroku App
+- All static files were consolidated under a single folder to allow the Heroku App to access them.

 ![static_files](readme.doc/static_files.png)